BrutalTeam/go-netbox/docs/BriefCluster.md

 HasVirtualmachineCount returns a boolean if a field has been set.

-### SetVirtualmachineCountNil

-`func (o *BriefCluster) SetVirtualmachineCountNil(b bool)`

- SetVirtualmachineCountNil sets the value for VirtualmachineCount to be an explicit nil

-### UnsetVirtualmachineCount
-`func (o *BriefCluster) UnsetVirtualmachineCount()`

-UnsetVirtualmachineCount ensures that no value is present for VirtualmachineCount, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)